Hair analysis (alternative medicine)

 In mainstream scientific usage, hair analysis is the chemical analysis of a hair sample.
 The use of hair analysis in alternative medicine as a method of investigation to assist alternative diagnosis is controversial and its use in this manner has been opposed repeatedly by the AMA because of its unproven status and its potential for healthcare fraud.

 Background

-In hair analysis the levels of minerals and metals in the hair sample are analyzed.
-Alternative medicine advocates state that this allows them to diagnose mineral deficiencies, heavy metal poisoning, and that autistic people have anomalous hair test results, a eugenicist belief.
+In hair analysis, the levels of minerals and metals in the hair sample are analyzed.
+Alternative medicine advocates state that this allows them to diagnose mineral deficiencies, heavy metal poisoning, and that autistic people have anomalous hair test results.

 As of 1998, of the nine commercial 'nutritional hair analysis' laboratories operating in the United States, three indicated that they primarily used ICP-MS, four primarily used ICP-AES, and one reported use of directly coupled plasma (DCP)-AES.
 DCP-AES is an older technique that is potentially less stable than ICP-AES.
 On average, these laboratories measure 26 elements per hair sample.
 Nutritional hair analysis laboratories require between 0.3 and 1 gram for the AES methods, and 0.25-1 gram for ICP-MS." The amount selected depends on the analytical method used, but sample sizes in the 50 milligram range are reported.